About

 Spencer Hatcher has always believed in country music, hard work and God.
 Now, though, he also believes in miracles.

-“I feel like I’ve experienced two miracles in just one month,” reflects the Nashville newcomer.
+“I feel like I experienced two miracles in just one month,” reflects the Nashville newcomer.
 “First, surviving a two-story fall, which I truly believe was the hand of God, and second, signing a record deal, which I realize is something that most artists never get to do.”

-That record deal, with Stone Country Records, was the fulfillment of a lifelong dream for Hatcher.
-Raised on a farm in Virginia’s Shenandoah Valley, in the shadow of the fabled Blue Ridge Mountains, the 27-year-old had been playing bluegrass and country music for almost as long as he could remember.
+That record deal, with QHMG’s Stone Country Records, was the fulfillment of a lifelong dream for Hatcher.
+Raised on a farm in Virginia’s Shenandoah Valley, in the shadow of the fabled Blue Ridge Mountains, the 28-year-old had been playing bluegrass and country music for almost as long as he could remember.

 Then, just when the years of hard work had paid off big time, and he’d gotten the life-changing phone call from legendary label head Benny Brown in Music City, a horrifying accident could have cost him not only his record deal but also his life.

 You see, Hatcher doesn’t just work hard at his music; he also does whatever needs doing at his country home.
-One September afternoon, while he and his father were up on the roof to look at a broken chimney that needed fixing before winter, he lost his footing and took a perilous 20-foot fall to the ground, landing on hard rock.
+One September afternoon, while he and his father were up on the roof to look at a broken chimney that needed fixing before last winter, he lost his footing and took a perilous 20-foot fall to the ground, landing on hard rock.

 In shock, and indescribable pain, the singer was immediately airlifted to a hospital in Charlottesville, Virginia.
 There, he was told he’d fractured his pelvis in three places and chipped two pieces of bone, broken three ribs, and suffered a pulmonary contusion to his right lung.
 But the doctors said it was a miracle that he hadn’t sustained any head or spinal injuries and could expect to make a full recovery within three months.
 Just three weeks later, Hatcher was already back on stage.